-The pearsonmastering.com homework course ID is: cooper33867
+The pearsonmastering.com homework course name and ID are: NJIT_Phys111-022_Spring24, opyrchal38159

 For your own reference, record the unique course identifier announced by your instructor, and your login ID and password.
 Instructors cannot access forgotten logins or passwords.

 - Verify Enrollment Duration: During the registration process, double-check the duration of your enrollment to ensure that it covers the entire duration of the semester. - Homework assignments must be submitted by the due date, and extensions will only be granted with a valid justification approved by the Dean of Students Office.
 It is your responsibility to regularly check the status of Pearson assignments, including their availability and due dates.